-Victims of Domestic Violence, Dating Violence, Sexual Assault, Stalking, Rape, and Acquaintance Rape on campus or at any UMA-sponsored event or activity have the option and are encouraged to contact local law enforcement authorities.
+Students or employees of UMA who are victims of Domestic Violence, Dating Violence, Sexual Assault, Stalking, Rape, and Acquaintance Rape on campus or off campus have the option and are encouraged to contact local law enforcement authorities.

 Whenever possible victims should report a violation of this policy as soon as possible and preserve evidence as may be necessary to prove that Sexual Misconduct such as Domestic Violence, Dating Violence, Sexual Assault, or Stalking occurred, or to obtain a protection order.
-Victims of Sexual Assault or Rape are strongly encouraged to report the incident as described in this policy in order to deter these assaults and to ensure that victims receive the services they need.
+Victims of Sexual Assault or Rape are strongly encouraged to report the incident as described in this policy to deter these assaults and to ensure that victims receive the services they need.

 Steps should be taken to help deal with physical and emotional trauma associated with the violation.
 Recommended steps include: